lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ### Parameter metadata

 The `parameter-metadata` is passed as an argument to the plugin as the global config.
-It contains information about the `description` and `unit` of the parameters of the inputs and outputs that defined in the manifest.
+It contains information about the `description`, `unit` and `aggregation-method` of the parameters of the inputs and outputs that defined in the manifest.

 ```yaml
 initialize: